High Speed 2: Construction

 The main stages of construction officially began on 4 September 2020, following previous delays.
 The civil engineering aspect of the construction of Phase 1 is worth roughly £6.6 billion, with preparation including over 8,000 boreholes for ground investigation.
-As of March 2025, no track had been laid, and approximately one third of the civil engineering construction work had been completed (of a planned 70-80 percent). £40.5 billion had been spent on the project overall up to April 2025.
+As of March 2025, no track had been laid, and approximately one third of the civil engineering construction work had been completed (of a planned 70–80 percent). £40.5 billion had been spent on the project overall up to April 2025.

 As of October 2025, civil works are expected to be completed within four years, to be followed by installation of the rail systems.

+Contracts

+The project includes the following main contracts: